 “With regards to external links, if you’re linking out to other people’s websites, the same things.
 Like, supply some context why people should go and click on this link, what kind of extra information it gives.”

 From here, you can understand how important it is to have the relevant anchor text.

 Ideally, the anchor text should have your target keyword.
 If not the exact keyword, it should highlight the topic discussed on the target page.

-For example: if this page is linked to by some website with an anchor text “backlink”, then Google will understand that the linked page is talking about backlinks.
+For example: if this page is linked to by some website with an anchor text “backlink”, then Google will understand that the linked page is about backlinks.

 If everyone follows this practice, then it will reassure Google that the page is about backlinks.

 “Dofollow” link is a link that allows search engines to crawl through it, reach the linked page and pass the link equity.

 On the contrary, a “nofollow” link tells search engines not to crawl through it and not to pass any link equity to the linked page.

 A link is “dofollow” link by default unless you specify the “nofollow” attribute:

 <a href=”http://example.com” rel=”nofollow”>Example</a>